Boom (navigational barrier)

 A boom or a chain (also boom defence, harbour chain, river chain, chain boom, boom chain or variants) is an obstacle strung across a navigable stretch of water to control or block navigation.
+They are sometimes mixed with pile barrages.

 In modern times they usually have civil uses, such as to prevent access to a dangerous river channel.
 But, especially historically, they have been used militarily, with the goal of denying access to an enemy's ships: a modern example is the anti-submarine net.

 Booms have also been used to force passing vessels to pay a toll.

 Description

 A boom generally floats on the surface, while a chain can be on the surface or below the water.
 A chain could be made to float with rafts, logs, ships or other wood, making the chain a boom as well.

 Historical uses

 Especially in medieval times, the end of a chain could be attached to a chain tower or boom tower.
 This allowed safe raising or lowering of the chain, as they were often heavily fortified.
 By raising or lowering a chain or boom, access could be selectively granted rather than simply rendering the stretch of water completely inaccessible.
 The raising and lowering could be accomplished by a windlass mechanism or a capstan.

 Booms or chains could be broken by a sufficiently large or heavy ship, and this occurred on many occasions, including the siege of Damietta, the raid on the Medway and the Battle of Vigo Bay.
 Frequently, however, attackers instead seized the defences and cut the chain or boom by more conventional methods.
 The boom at the siege of Derry, for example, was cut by sailors in a longboat.

 As a key portion of defences, booms were usually heavily defended.
 This involved shore-based chain towers, artillery batteries, or forts.
 In the Age of Sail, a boom protecting a harbour could have several ships defending it with their broadsides, discouraging assaults on the boom.
 On some occasions, multiple booms spanned a single stretch of water.